Kuoni Travel: History

 During 1998, Kuoni acquired Voyages Jules Verne; it also won its first ever award for ‘World’s Best Tour Operator’ at the World Travel Awards that year.
 In 1999, the company became the first British tour operator to offer an internet-based booking facility.
 In 2000, a collection of "handpicked" holidays, branded as Kuoni World Class was launched.
 In 2006 the firm acquired Journeys of Distinction and Kirker Holidays.

 During 2007, Kuoni was voted as the Travel Weekly’s Best Longhaul Tour Operator for the 25th year and the Daily Mail’s Favourite Longhaul Tour Operator.
 In 2008, the company also acquired the luxury travel company Carrier.
 During 2009, Kuoni received a number of awards, including Favourite Family Tour Operator at the Sunday Times Travel Magazine Awards.
 Between 2009 and 2011, the company opened up new stores in various UK locations.
 In 2011, the Kuoni Explore magazine was launched, as well as a collection of "responsible tourism" holidays, branded Ananea.

 During 2012, Kuoni formed an arrangement with department store John Lewis to become its exclusive travel partner, under which new stores were opened in various branches of John Lewis, including Southampton, London’s Oxford Street, Reading and Cardiff.
 In 2013, the company's first television advert was broadcast in the UK; the Stay & Cruise holidays brand was also launched and additional outlets opened at John Lewis stores in Leicester, Brent Cross, Aberdeen and Welwyn Garden City.
 During 2014, Kuoni was selected as one of the Sunday Times’ 100 Best Companies to Work For in the mid-sized category, while a new website for the company was launched that year.

-Corporate structure
+Current ownership structure

-Following a corporate restructuring in the late 2000s, and at the end of 2015, Kuoni consists of three central divisions: